 Food, health and sustainability are thus inextricably intertwined and as we strongly believe in delivering both economic and social value, we find that food fits squarely with our investment thesis.
 By understanding the full ecosystem, from production and sourcing through warehousing to distribution, last mile-logistics and food waste management, we wish to close the loop and push for a more sustainable grocery industry while supporting the consumer in their lifestyle choices.

-We are investing SEK 0.9bn in MatHem, our third and largest investment in the food space in the last 12 months.
+We have invested SEK 0.9bn in MatHem, our third and largest investment in the food space in the last 12 months.
 Previously, we have also invested in Kolonial.no, a leading online grocery store in Norway, and Karma, a marketplace platform that connects consumers with local restaurants and grocery stores that have surplus food.
 This is certainly not a coincidence, but rather a strategic decision based on our strong belief that food is likely to go through significant transformation across all areas of the value chain over the next 10 years.

 MatHem is the largest independent play at scale in Sweden and has been the clear pioneer of Nordic online groceries since inception some 10 years back.
 Entrepreneurship and innovation are at the core of MatHem and the team continuously works to find new and innovative ways to provide customers with a seamless shopping experience, with initiatives ranging from partnering up with Glue to enable in fridge delivery to pick-up of used MatHem bags as well as cans and bottles from customers to ensure responsible recycling of the materials.

 In 2018 MatHem completed over 1 million deliveries, highlighting the strategic value of a pure play online grocery platform with regular and recurring access to consumers’ homes.
 The partnership with Clas Ohlson is the first step to efficiently leverage that platform, delivering additional products and services on top of the company’s own food assortment.